 Students may individualize their program of study by selecting classes that fulfill their academic interests and professional needs.
 Focused coursework is offered in Microelectronics, Systems, Energy, or Computer Engineering.
 The program may be completed in as little as eight months.*

-Students complete 30 credits of coursework and present at least two graduate engineering projects.
+Students complete 30 credits of coursework and present at least three graduate engineering projects.

 - A minimum undergraduate cumulative grade point average of 3.0.